 Crafting a referral marketing strategy is sometimes thought of in terms of automation and software tools.
-In doing so we run the risk of losing the essence of this form of word of mouth marketing.
+In doing so we run the risk of losing the human aspect of this form of marketing.

-Steve Sims, founder of Bluefish.com a luxury concierge company and author of the book – “Bluefishing – The Art of Making Things Happen”, shares how we can reverse the trend and still develop a powerful referral marketing strategy that continues to pay dividends to your business growth.
+Steve Sims, the founder of Bluefish.com a luxury concierge company and author of the book – “Bluefishing – The Art of Making Things Happen”, shares how we can reverse the trend and still develop a powerful referral program that continues to pay dividends to your business growth.

 Consider this –